future-agi/examples/banking-customer-agent/banking_ai_architecture.md

 # Banking AI Agent System Architecture

 ## Overview
-This document outlines the architecture for a comprehensive AI agent designed for retail banking chatbots, suitable for major banks like JP Morgan, Capital One, and ABSA.
+This document outlines the architecture for a comprehensive AI agent designed for retail banking chatbots, suitable for major banks.

 ## Core Components